Oakland Golden Grizzlies men's basketball: Postseason history

 Oakland competed in NCAA Division II since the inception of the basketball program in 1967 until they moved to NCAA Division I in 1997.
 The Golden Grizzlies reached the Division II postseason four times in their final four seasons at that level.

 NCAA Division I Tournament results

-The Golden Grizzlies have appeared in three Division I NCAA Tournaments.
-Their overall record is 1–3.
+The Golden Grizzlies have appeared in four Division I NCAA Tournaments.
+Their overall record is 2–4.

 NCAA Division II Tournament results

-The Golden Grizzlies have appeared in four Division II NCAA Tournaments.
-Their overall record is 3–5.
+Oakland appeared in four Division II NCAA Tournaments.
+Their overall record was 3–5.

 NIT results

 The Golden Grizzlies have appeared in one National Invitation Tournament.
 Their overall record is 1–1.

 Vegas 16 results

 The Golden Grizzlies participated in the first and only Vegas 16.
 Their record was 2–1.

 CIT results

 The Golden Grizzlies have appeared in Four CollegeInsider.com Postseason Tournaments (CIT).
 Their overall record is 4–4.